• Share this on:

 The EU regulation on microbiological criteria for foodstuffs lays down the microbiological criteria for certain micro-organisms and the rules that food business operators need to comply with.
 It does not set specific limits for herbs and spices.

-The most common type of microbiological contaminant in spices and herbs is salmonella.
+The most common type of bacterial contaminant in spices and herbs is salmonella.
 Salmonella must be completely absent in spices and herbs.
 It is usually transmitted via contaminated irrigation water, manure, hands or animals if products are dried outside.
-In 2022, more than 20% of all 300 issues reported in the RASFF database related to salmonella.
-Approximately half of those cases were related to imports of contaminated black pepper from Brazil.
+In 2024, almost 10% of all 277 issues reported in the RASFF database related to salmonella.

 Tips: